 In a story with multiple love interests, it's usually the first potential love interest you see that wins the heart of the main character.
 This is for a simple reason: she makes a strong impression this way, and we aren't blindsided.

-But there's another placement that makes sense and gives a girl a strong impression: if she's the last potential love interest we see.
+But there's another placement that makes sense and gives a girl a strong impression: if she's the last potential love interest, we see.
 This makes perfect sense if the series is focused on the main character seeking a long term relationship, since once he's found one he's going to stop looking.
 (Indeed, this trope is how most Real Life love stories end.)

-Has nothing to do with the Final Girl (a horror trope concerning the last girl to survive
+Has nothing to do with the Final Girl (a horror trope concerning the last girl to survive the monster).

 Spoiler warning, of course.

 - The 2006 version of Kanon moved Ayu's first prologue until later and had Shiori, Mai and Makoto appear to Yuuichi beforehand, unlike the 2001 version.
 Yes, this makes Kanon both an example of First Girl Wins and Last Girl Wins.

-- In Pokémon Special, Yellow is the last girl Red meets on his first journey and ends up having the most Ship Tease with him throughout the series.
+- In Pokémon Adventures, Yellow is the last girl Red meets on his first journey and ends up having the most Ship Tease with him throughout the series.
 Funny enough, there's nothing to hint that Red actually realizes that the same girl he rescued and Yellow are the same person.